Chemical Management Guide

 What is the short-term (ACUTE) AND long-term (ChronIC) health effects of exposure to chemicals?

-In the workplace, we often interact with the same chemicals on a regular basis or we use chemicals only once for maintenance or a non-routine task.
-This is why we study the short-term and long-term affects of chemicals on the body.
+In the workplace, we often interact with the same chemicals on a regular basis, or we use chemicals only once for maintenance or a non-routine task.
+This is why we study the short-term and long-term affects of chemicals on the human body.

 Chronic Chemical Exposure in the Workplace

 Long-term or chronic exposure is repeated contact with the same chemical day after day over many years.
 This can lead to poisoning and damage certain organs.
-Chronic toxicity often occurs after many years of exposure.
+Chronic toxicity often occurs after many years of chemical exposure in the workplace.

 Acute Chemical Exposure in the Workplace